 Series of Analyzers and Power Supply

-This time, we will introduce the power supply of various analyzers.
-There are some common parts according to the analyzers while they have different parts as well, and we start with the types and classifications of analyzers.
+Here, we introduce the topic of power supply to various analyzers.
+There are some common parts according to the analyzers while they have different parts as well.

-First, analyzers can be broadly classified as follows.
+First, the analyzers can be broadly classified as follows:

 - Electrochemical analyzers